gcw-cropped

 Climate education in schools and colleges

-We held a Climate Education Summit in September 2021 that brought together young people, scientists, teachers and educationalists, policymakers and campaigners, to start meaningful conversations to enact lasting, positive change in how young people learn about climate issues in schools and colleges in the UK.
-Our aim was to identify and outline how a step change in climate and sustainability education can be made so that young people have the skills and knowledge needed for the twenty-first century.
+At our Climate Education Summit in 2021 we brought together young people, scientists, teachers, policymakers and campaigners, to identify how a step change in climate and sustainablity education can be made in schools and colleges across the UK, so that young people have the skills and knowledge needed for the twenty-first century.

-Our National Climate Education Action Plan emerged from the Summit and was launched at COP26.
+The National Climate Education Action Plan emerged from the Summit and was launched at COP26.
 Since then, we have continued to build the network and work with others to deliver action.
+We are proud that huge progress has been made and young people across the UK are already significantly benefiting from the impact of our collective actions.

 Climate Ambassador Scheme